One of the most frequent questions readers ask is:

 First, it is necessary to define the terminology in use here.
 Pen testing is a human-driven offensive test that attempts to achieve a specific goal.

 That goal might be capturing a specific system or removing a particular file or set of files.
 Whatever the goal, the pen test’s purpose is to achieve that goal.
 It is human-driven because the test may encounter circumstances that require non-linear thinking, where the direct path is not the right path.
 An experienced pen-tester can shift and pivot at each step along the way – sometimes mid-step – and adapt techniques to reach the stated goal.
 This leads to a curious pattern: once a pen-tester overcomes a security control, they’re not performing all the other potential attacks they could have used – they’ve already overcome the control, and then move on.

 The other hallmark of a pen test is that Rules of Engagement (ROE) are absolutely necessary to ensure that business operations are not disrupted, and no vital data is put at risk.
 Since a pen-tester may take paths that carry significant risks in pursuing their goal, knowing what is fair game – and what is off-limits – is critical to ensuring the test doesn’t do more harm than good.

-Extended Security Posture Management (XSPM) is designed to validate the efficacy of security controls.
-Instead of attempting to reach a specific goal, XSPM instead runs hundreds or thousands of simulation operations to map out the strengths and weaknesses of a set of security controls – such as endpoint defensive solutions or email gateway defenses, etc. Each layer of security is tested in-depth, and while the ability to look across layers of controls most definitely exists in XSPM, the goal is a validation of the controls, not the pursuit of a targeted goal.
+The Cymulate Exposure Management and Security Validation platform can implement a CTEM approach by validating the efficacy of security controls and uncovering security gaps.
+Instead of attempting to reach a specific goal, the Cymulate platform runs hundreds or thousands of simulation operations to map out the strengths and weaknesses of a set of security controls – such as endpoint defensive solutions or email gateway defenses, etc. Each layer of security is tested in-depth, and while the ability to look across layers of controls most definitely exists, the goal is a validation of the controls, not the pursuit of a targeted goal.